-When people lose one or more tooth, it’s important to get them replaced for restoring the facial structure.
-Replacing missing tooth also helps in chewing, and smiling just like you did with your natural teeth.
-Though there are several restorative options, the dental implants have emerged as one of the best options owing to their strength, durability, and natural looking trait.
+When people lose one or more teeth, it’s important to get them replaced for restoring the facial structure.
+Replacing missing teeth also helps in chewing, and smiling just like you did with your natural teeth.
+Though there are several restorative options, dental implants have emerged as one of the best options owing to their strength, durability, and natural-looking trait.

 Complete or partial dentures replace your few or all missing teeth.
 However, they have their own share of drawbacks.
 One of the major disadvantages is that they slip, making it difficult to chew and talk.
 Also, there is no bone stimulation, which leads to bone loss in the jaw.
 It has been observed that food particles can also make their way in between these prosthetic devices, which can lead to painful irritation.
 Plus, with dentures, comes the messy part of the adhesive, which may not always be effective.
 You also have to take care of the dentures, so that they remain clean and don’t break by falling on the ground.